suryaoffl30-arch/ilovevideo/RENDER_DEPLOYMENT.md

 - ⚠️ Cold start takes 30-60 seconds
 - ⚠️ 512 MB RAM per service
 - ⚠️ Shared CPU
+- ⚠️ **No persistent disk storage** (files deleted on restart)
 - ⚠️ No custom domains on free tier

+### Important: File Storage on Free Tier
+- Downloaded files are stored in `/tmp` (temporary storage)
+- Files are automatically deleted when service restarts or spins down
+- This works fine for a video downloader since files are immediately served to users
+- For persistent storage, upgrade to Starter plan ($7/month) which includes disk storage

 ### Workarounds: